 In 1938, Mr. Siegel began teaching The Poetry Group, attended by New York City writers and artists.
 At the same time, he was developing the philosophy that in 1941 became Aesthetic Realism (first called Aesthetic Analysis).

-Beginning in 1941, Mr. Siegel gave, in his library at 67 Jane Street, thousands of lectures—on literature, poetry, history, economics, all the arts and sciences—and individual lessons to men, women, and children.
-Lectures and lessons taught a new way of seeing the world and other people based on the following principles:
+Beginning in that year, Mr. Siegel gave, in his library at 67 Jane Street, thousands of lectures—on literature, poetry, history, economics, the arts and sciences—and individual lessons to men, women, and children.
+These lectures and lessons taught a new way of seeing the world and other people based on the following principles:

 1. The deepest desire of every person is to like the world on an honest or accurate basis.